 In 1998, Tango introduced snazzy black plastic bottles as well as cans and needed to tell the trade all about it.

 Another Christmas campaign that never happened was this one from 1998.
-Like the Millennium and X Files ads that also didn't run, this one made the news too.
+Like 2000's Millennium and 1996's X Files that also didn't run, this one made the news too.
 The illustrations are mine.
+Created with Martin Casson and Trevor Webb.

-Back in 1998, Justin Hawkins was a student at Huddersfield Poly and he played songs for his mum and his mates on a Bon Tempi organ.
+Back in 1998, Justin Hawkins was a student at Huddersfield Poly who wrote songs for his mum and his mates on a Bon Tempi organ.
 We cashed in on this for an advert for the church for Christmas.

 This ad featured 'real' people who'd had a bit of a life but who were still Christians.
 Made with Trevor Webb and Martin Casson and shot by Patricia Murphy.